stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/paragraphformat/get_firstlineindent/_index.md

 ---
+title: Aspose::Words::ParagraphFormat::get_FirstLineIndent method
-title: get_FirstLineIndent
+linktitle: get_FirstLineIndent
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the value (in points) for a first line or hanging indent.
-Use positive values to set the first-line indent, and negative values to set the hanging indent.
+description: Aspose::Words::ParagraphFormat::get_FirstLineIndent method.
+Gets or sets the value (in points) for a first line or hanging indent.
+Use positive values to set the first-line indent, and negative values to set the hanging indent in C++.
 type: docs
 weight: 144
 url: /cpp/aspose.words/paragraphformat/get_firstlineindent/